-Pleaded Guilty and Was Given Three
+Pleaded Guilty and Was Given Three Years in States Prison.

-Years in States Prison.
-S. K. Henderson, the man arrested by the police for attempting a criminal assault upon Lula Peterson, a 10year-old girl, was before Judge C. B. Diehl today for arraignment.
-He pleaded guilty, waived preliminary hearing, and at once went before Judge Arm-strong in the Third district court and pleaded guilty again.
-Upon recom-mendation of District Attorney Loof-bourow, a sentence of three years at hard labor in the state prison was im-need and Henderson was taken to posed, and Henderson was taken to that institution this afternoon.
+K. Henderson, the man arrested by the police for attempting a criminal assault upon Lula Peterson, a 10year-old girl, was before Judge C. B. Diehl today for arraignment.
+He pleaded guilty, waived preliminary hearing, ed guilty, waived preiminary hearing, and at once went before Judge Arm-strong in the Third district court and pleaded guilty again.
+Upon recom-mendation of District Attorney Loof-hourow, a sentence of three years at hard labor in the state prison was im-posed, and Henderson was taken to that institution this afternoon.